augchan42/augchan42.github.io/_posts/2024-02-28-Spring Auth and Persistence.md

 ---
 layout:       post
-title:        "Spring JWT Authentication and Persistence"
+title:        "Efficient JWT Authentication and Data Persistence in Spring Framework"
 author:       "Aug"
 header-style: text
 catalog:      true
 tags:
-    - Spring
+    - Spring Security
-    - JWT
+    - JWT Authentication
-    - JPA
-    - Persistence
+    - Java Persistence API (JPA)
+    - Spring Boot
+    - Database Security
+    - Stateless Session Management
+    - Encryption with BCrypt
+    - Spring Annotations
+    - Secure Web Applications
-    - Security
+    - API Security Best Practices
 ---

 With AI I've been able to implement Security and Persistence in Spring very quickly.
 These are really notes for my own usage so I can better keep track of what the hell I did.